kubernetes/website/content/en/docs/contribute/advanced.md

 SIG Docs [members](/docs/contribute/participating/#members) can propose improvements.

-After you've been contributing to the Kubernetes documentation for a while, you may have ideas for improvement to the [Style Guide](/docs/contribute/style/style-guide/) , the [Content Guide](/docs/contribute/style/content-guide/), the toolchain used to build the documentation, the website style, the processes for reviewing and merging pull requests, or other aspects of the documentation.
+After you've been contributing to the Kubernetes documentation for a while, you may have ideas for improving the [Style Guide](/docs/contribute/style/style-guide/) , the [Content Guide](/docs/contribute/style/content-guide/), the toolchain used to build the documentation, the website style, the processes for reviewing and merging pull requests, or other aspects of the documentation.
 For maximum transparency,